 Fiat Panda review

-The latest Panda is bigger than previous generations, and there are plenty of cubby holes as well as a decent sized boot which expands easily thanks to a sliding rear bench.
+The latest Fiat Panda is bigger than previous incarnations, and there are plenty of storage spaces dotted around the cabin, as well as a generously-sized boot that expands easily thanks to a sliding rear bench.

 Our choice: Fiat Panda 1.2 Easy

-Overall, there are three engines to choose from, including a 1.3-litre petrol and Fiat's highly efficient 0.9-litre TwinAir engine.
-This engine is the fastest one in the line-up, and reaches 0-62mph in 11.2 seconds.
+This engine is the fastest one in the Fiat Panda line-up, and reaches 0-62mph in 11.2 seconds.
 It also has the highest top speed at 110mph, and the turbocharger provides more mid-range grunt.

 On the plus side, the interior is packed with handy storage, including a large tray in front of the front seat passenger and several cup-holders.

 The rear bench does feel a bit cheap, but it slides forwards or backwards to create either more legroom or boot space.
-Plus, the boxy dimensions of the Fiat Panda means there's plenty of headroom.
+The boxy shape of the Fiat Panda also means there's plenty of headroom.